Writing Your EU-Style CV

 Case Study

-• Read all the material thoroughly before starting to write
+- Read all the material thoroughly before starting to write

-• Structure your answer clearly: introduction, analysis, recommendations, conclusion
+- Structure your answer clearly: introduction, analysis, recommendations, conclusion

 Group Exercise

-• Don't dominate the discussion or stay silent
+- Don't dominate the discussion or stay silent

-• Build on others' ideas and seek consensus
+- Build on others' ideas and seek consensus

-• Remember: assessors evaluate your behaviour, not the group's final decision
+- Remember: assessors evaluate your behaviour, not the group's final decision

 Oral Presentation

-• Structure your presentation: problem, analysis, options, recommendation
+- Structure your presentation: problem, analysis, options, recommendation

-• Maintain eye contact with the panel
+- Maintain eye contact with the panel

-• Anticipate likely questions and prepare brief answers
+- Anticipate likely questions and prepare brief answers

 Mastering the EPSO Talent Screener

 For most modern EPSO competitions, the Talent Screener has replaced the traditional cover letter and acts as a second filter after the multiple-choice tests.
-Each box of the questionnaire corresponds to a published selection criterion — for example, "experience drafting policy briefings on competition law for a senior decision-maker", or "knowledge of public procurement procedures under Directive 2014/24/EU".
+Each box of the questionnaire corresponds to a published selection criterion, for example "experience drafting policy briefings on competition law for a senior decision-maker", or "knowledge of public procurement procedures under Directive 2014/24/EU".
 Assessors score each answer on a five- or seven-point scale, multiply by the criterion weight, and rank candidates by total score.

-Three rules cover the vast majority of strong submissions:
+Three rules cover most strong submissions:

-• Use the STAR structure inside the box.
+- Use the STAR structure inside the box.
 Briefly set the situation and your role, then dwell on your specific action, then quantify the result.
 The result is what allows the assessor to award the upper band of the scale.

-• Mirror the criterion phrasing.
-Direct verbal echo of the vacancy notice is appropriate — "I led the drafting of three policy briefings on competition law for the Director-General of DG COMP" maps clearly to the criterion.
+- Mirror the criterion phrasing.
+Direct verbal echo of the vacancy notice is appropriate.
+"I led the drafting of three policy briefings on competition law for the Director-General of DG COMP" maps clearly to the criterion.
 The assessor is not testing creative writing.

-• Cite verifiable evidence.
+- Cite verifiable evidence.
 Reference the institution, the project name, the regulation cited, the date range.
 Vague claims trigger lower bands even when the candidate is in fact qualified.

 Common Pitfalls That Cost Candidates the Shortlist

-• Submitting a generic CV across multiple vacancies.
+- Submitting a generic CV across multiple vacancies.
 Each EU vacancy has a unique selection grid; a CV that fails to mirror it scores below the threshold even with strong content.

-• Underplaying language certifications.
-A C1 in French opens doors; declaring "French — fluent" without a CEFR level signals either inexperience with the EU framework or low confidence in your level.
+- Underplaying language certifications.
+A C1 in French opens doors; declaring "French (fluent)" without a CEFR level signals either inexperience with the EU framework or low confidence in your level.

-• Failing to mention relevant volunteer or extracurricular work.
+- Failing to mention relevant volunteer or extracurricular work.
 Selection committees value international experience, project leadership and language exposure regardless of contractual form.
 Volunteering with a Brussels-based NGO during an Erasmus exchange is often more compelling than a paid junior role at a domestic firm.

-• Skipping the eligibility self-check.
-Applications that do not meet the published eligibility criteria — degree level, experience years, language certificate validity — are rejected at the admissibility stage without ever being scored.
+- Skipping the eligibility self-check.
+Applications that do not meet the published eligibility criteria (degree level, experience years, language certificate validity) are rejected at the admissibility stage without ever being scored.
 Always cross-tick each criterion against your CV before submitting.

-• Forgetting to translate qualifications.
+- Forgetting to translate qualifications.
 If your degree, transcript or work certificate is in a language other than the procedural language of the competition, ensure you have a translation ready.
 Some institutions require a sworn translation; others accept a self-translation.
 The vacancy notice tells you which.

-• Treating the cover letter as a self-summary.
+- Treating the cover letter as a self-summary.
 The cover letter should answer "why this role at this institution", not "who I am in 400 words".
 Show that you have read the vacancy notice and the institution's most recent annual work programme.

 EU Application FAQ